amkhrjee/stats/README.md

 ## YouTube Channel recommendations

-These channels were incredibly helpful in developing a clear understanding of some of the topics discussed in this repo.
+These channels were incredibly helpful in developing my understanding of some of the topics discussed in this repo.

 - [Mutual Information](https://www.youtube.com/@Mutual_Information)
 - [Biostatistics](https://www.youtube.com/@Frans_Rodenburg)